larsiusprime/polymod/README.md

 Append logic works only on text assets.
 Merge logic is currently supported for plaintext (TXT), CSV, TSV, and XML asset formats only.
 Support for JSON is planned.

-A sample for the OpenFL framework is provided.
+Samples for the OpenFL and HEAPS frameworks are provided.

 # Usage